Talend/daikon/daikon-tql/daikon-tql-client/README.md

 ```

-### Query
+### <a id="queryusage"></a>Query

-A Query is a serializable set of operators :
+A Query is a serializable set of operators.\
+It lets you stack operators and compositors one after an other by constantly returning the query reference.

 ```javascript
 const query = new Query();